by Wayne Bednersh

 of land from Russia for about $7,200,000 (about 1.9¢ per acre).

-Despite what appeared to be a bargain even at that time, certain
+Despite what appeared to be a bargain even at that time, some

 members of the press strenuously objected and derided the purchase

-polar bear garden.
-Nevertheless, we all know that this turned out to be
+polar bear garden".
+Nevertheless, we all know that this turned out to

 a brilliant purchase for the USA.